MAKEUP PRODUCTS (NON-PERMANENT)

 10881

-While many chemicals in beauty products present limited or no risk, some have been associated with serious medical problems, including cancer, reproductive and neurological harm, and developmental delays.
-Chemicals in cosmetics get into a person's body through the skin and inhalation, and pose the same problems as food chemicals, per this site.
+While many chemicals in cosmetic products present slight or zero threat, dozens are associated to significant health problems, such as cancer, reproductive and neurological harm, and developmental delays.
+Chemicals in cosmetics can enter the body through internal use, the skin, and inhalation, and cause the same problems as food chemicals, per this site.

-Chemicals associated with cancer can be found in food and several other everyday goods.
-However, no category of consumer goods is subject to less government management than cosmetics and other personal products, including EYESHADOW.
-Though most of the chemicals in cosmetics in all likelihood present little risk, being exposed to some is associated with worrying health conditions, such as cancer.
+Contaminants and chemicals associated with cancer are found in water, food, and lots of other commonly used items.
+Yet, no sector of consumer items is subject to less government oversight than cosmetics, including EYESHADOW.
+While many of the chemicals in cosmetics and personal care products almost certainly present minimal risk, being exposed to a few is associated with serious health disorders, such as cancer.